adrianwong111/cortical-magnification-methods/README.md

 # Cortical magnification across the visual hierarchy
-This pRF_project folder contains code, results, and plots for a cortical magnification project that I presented a poster for at the 2025 Optica Fall Vision Meeting.
+This repository contains code, results, and plots for a cortical magnification project that I presented a poster for at the 2025 Optica Fall Vision Meeting.
 The code is based off of work done by Uriel Lascombes, and relies much on the neuropythy library developed by Noah Benson to load and process the data from the HCP 7T retinotopy dataset.

 The "code" folder contains code that loads, analyzes, and plots cortical magnification data taken from the HCP 7T retinotopy